CDAT/cdms/docs/source/manual/cdms_2.rst

 Allows use of MV commands without any prefix.

-Table `Variable Constructors in module MV <#table-variable-constructors-in-module-mv>`_,  lists the constructors in MV.
+Table `Variable Constructors in module MV <#id9>`_,  lists the constructors in MV.
 All functions return a transient variable.
 In most cases the keywords axes, attributes, and id are available.
 Axes is a list of axis objects which specifies the domain of the variable.
 Attributes is a dictionary. id is a special